killiansheriff/LovelyPlots/readme.md

 plt.style.use(['ipynb','colorsblind34'])
 ```

-In the above case, the `ipynb` default color cycle will be overwritten by a 34 colors colorblind safe color cycle called `colorsblind34`.
+In the above case, the ``ipynb`` default color cycle will be overwritten by a 34 colors colorblind safe color cycle called ``colorsblind34``.

-If you only wish to apply a style on a specific plot, this can be achieve using:
+If you only wish to apply a style on a specific plot, this can be achieved using:

 ```python
 import matplotlib.pyplot as plt